Molwickpedia

 * * *

-We will recall that if in this formula we changed ** for *6* it would give us the formula obtained by Einstein in General Relativity regardless of the eccentricity, as mentioned in the book, the Theory of Relativity, Elements and Kriticism.
+Let us recall that, if in this formula we replaced ** by *6*, it would give us the formula obtained by Paul Gerber in 1898 and Einstein in General Relativity, regardless of the eccentricity, as mentioned in the book Theory of Relativity, Elements, and Criticism.

 Average radius